lizzyjoo/cv-app/README.md

 ## Introduction

 In this project, users can input their personal information and create a clean, professional-looking résumé geared towards technical roles, but usable by anyone.
 It includes various sections such as personal details, education, and practical experience.
-You will be practicing core React concepts like components, state, and props while building this project.

 ## Features